-To create a backup plugin for a specific program, the user needs to have Backup4all Plugin Creator and another application that will monitor the program installation.
+To create a backup plugin for a specific program, you will need to install the Backup4all Plugin Creator and also another application that will monitor the 3rd party program installation.
 Using the information from the monitoring program, Backup4all Plugin Creator will generate an XML file (backup plugin) that can be loaded in Backup4all as a Predefined Backup.
 Please note that advanced computer skills are required to create a backup plugin.

 On this page: